 Work can get in the way of spending enough time – and enough quality time – with your child.

 Obviously, long hours at work leave less time to spend with your child.
 Also, work can have a way of contaminating the time you spend with your children.
 If you’re stressed about work, or tired, worried and frustrated, you might be at home, but your mind can really still be at work.

 Children, even young children, notice when you’re not really paying attention to them.
 This is bound to happen sometimes.
 But when it happens a lot, children’s feelings about themselves can be affected.

-If you’re a parent in special circumstances – such as a single parent, or a parent of a child with a disability – you might be facing other challenges that make the switch from work to home even more difficult.
-If this sounds like you, you might like to explore our Parenting After Separation
+If you’re a parent in special circumstances – such as a single parent, or a parent of a child with disability – you might be facing other challenges that make the switch from work to home even more difficult.
+If this sounds like you, you might like to explore our Single parents & blended families

 What children need